Home > Apparel

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 Ask the GearJunkie staff what their favorite season is, and it would undeniably be flannel season — doing fall chores, warming up by the fire, and simply working from home.
-As hot days give way to cool mornings, we’re all looking forward to flanneling up.
+As hot days give way to cool mornings, we’re all looking forward to jumping into the best flannels out there.

-To find the best flannels for 2024, we combed through stores, scoured the internet, and spoke with brands to find the best options available.
+To find the perfect cuts for 2024, we combed through stores, scoured the internet, and spoke with brands to find the best options available.
 To test the flannels, we wore them at work, hammered through weekend chores, brought them camping, and occasionally shouldered them as we tossed our legs over a bike.

-To find the best flannels for men, scroll through to see all of our recommended buys or jump to the category you’re looking for.
-And once you’ve done that, check out our comprehensive buyer’s guide to unravel what makes a flannel a flannel, our chart to see how our choices stack up against one another, and our FAQ for any lingering questions.
-Grab your s’mores or pumpkin spice latte and get ready to arm yourself with what truly differentiates a quality flannel from the rest.
-The following flannels will last for seasons to come.
+To find the best flannels for men, scroll through to see all of our recommended buys.
+Once you’ve done that, check out our comprehensive Buyer’s Guide to unravel what makes a flannel a flannel, our Comparison Chart to see how our choices stack up against one another, and our Price & Value section for any lingering questions.

 The Best Men’s Flannels of 2024